Digital media player: Connections

-There are two ways to connect an extender to its central media center or HTPC server - wired, or wireless.
-A wireless connection can be established between the media extender and its central media center.
-On the downside, interference may cause a "less than optimal" connection and cause network congestion, resulting in stuttering sound, missing frames from video, and other anomalies.
-It is recommended that an 802.11a or better be used, and over as short of a distance as possible.
+There are two ways to connect an extender to its central media server - wired or wireless.

 Streaming and communication protocols

 While early digital media players used proprietary communication protocols to interface with media servers, today most digital media players either use standard-based protocols such SMB/CIFS/SAMBA or NFS, or rely on some version of UPnP (Universal Plug and Play) and DLNA (Digital Living Network Alliance) standards.
-DLNA-compliant digital media players and Media Servers is meant to guarantee a minimum set of functionality and proper interoperability among digital media players and servers regardless of the manufacturer, but unfortunately not every manufacturer follows the standards perfectly which can lead to incompatibility.
+DLNA-compliant digital media players and Media Servers are meant to guarantee a minimum set of functionality and proper interoperability among digital media players and servers, regardless of the manufacturer, but unfortunately, not every manufacturer follows the standards perfectly, which can lead to incompatibility.

 Media server

 Some digital media players will only connect to specific media server software installed on a PC to stream music, pictures and recorded or live TV originating from the computer.
 Apple iTunes can, for example, be used this way with the Apple TV hardware that connects to a TV.
-Apple has developed a tightly integrated device and content management ecosystem with their iTunes Store, personal computers, iOS devices, and the AppleTV digital media receiver.
-The most recent version of the AppleTV has lost the hard-drive that was included in its predecessor and fully depends on either streaming internet content, or another computer on the home network for media.
+Apple has developed a tightly integrated device and content management ecosystem with their iTunes Store, personal computers, iOS devices, and the Apple TV digital media receiver.
+The most recent version of the Apple TV has lost the hard-drive that was included in its predecessor and fully depends on either streaming internet content, or another computer on the home network for media.